100 Black Men of Madison Golf Outing

 The Oaks Golf Course, Cottage Grove 4740 Pierceville Road, Cottage Grove, Wisconsin 53527

-press release: The 100 Black Men of Madison Annual Golf Outing is one of our signature fundraising events for 2017.
-The funds from this event will help support all of the programs and services we provide to area youth such as the Literacy First, The African American History Challenge Bowl, Project SOAR/Youth Mentoring Programs, The Annual Back to School Celebration and various Health and Wellness initiatives.
+press release: The 100 Black Men of Madison Annual Golf Outing is one of our signature fundraising events for 2019.
+The funds from this event will help support all of the programs and services we provide to area youth such Project SOAR, the 100 Scholars Scholarship Program, and the Back to School Celebration 2019.

 The Golf Outing format is a four-person best ball scramble.
-Prizes and awards will be given for the low-gross teams, longest drive, closest to the pin, Putting Contest, Hole-in-one opportunities to win a new automobile or motorcycle, and more.
+Prizes and awards will be given for the low gross teams, longest drive, closest to the pin, Putting Contest, Hole-in-one opportunities to win a new automobile or motorcycle, and more.
 Individuals and teams are welcome!

 Non-golfers and/or supporters are also invited to attend and support this effort at the dinner portion of this event.

-Tentative Schedule of Events
+Schedule of Events

 10:00 a.m. - Registration